canarytail/standard/README.md

 `PUBKEY` - specifies the public key (if any) tied to the entity.
 This is used for signing the canary itself to prove authenticity.

-`NEWPUBKEY` - species the replacement public key (if any) tied to the entity.
+`NEWPUBKEY` - specifies the expected replacement public key (if any) tied to the entity for any future signatures.
 This is used when signing parties change or a key needs to be updated for whatever reason.

-`PANICKEY` - specifies the public key (if any) that can trigger the canary simply by signing it.
+`PANICKEY` - specifies the public key (if any) that can trigger the canary simply by a future canary being signed by it.
 This is used when the party wishes to end the canary for whatever reason (e.g. business closing, compromised, lost keys to main signing key).

-`NEWPANICKEY` - species the replacement panic public key (if any) tied to the entity.
+`NEWPANICKEY` - specifies the replacement panic public key (if any) tied to the entity for any future signatures.
 This is used when signing parties change or a key needs to be updated for whatever reason.

 `VERSION` - specifies the protocol version (different protocols may behave differently or contain different codes)

 `RELEASE` - specifies when the canary was signed

-`EXPIRY` - specifies when the canary expires
+`EXPIRY` - specifies when the canary should expire

 `FRESHNESS` - specifies a recent block hash from the bitcoin blockchain.
 This is used to provide evidence that the canary was not signed before said block was mined.